 Cohen is the author of four books, the most recent of which is the New York Times and international bestseller (in both hardcover and paperback) The New Digital Age: Transforming Nations, Business, and our Lives (Knopf, 2013), which he co-authored with Google Executive Chairman Eric Schmidt.
-His other books include Children of Jihad and One Hundred Days of Silence.
-He is also coauthor with Eric Schmidt of The Digital Disruption: Connectivity and the Diffusion of Power, which appeared in Foreign Affairs just a few months before the Arab Spring.
-Among his additional publications are The Dark Side of the Digital Revolution (Wall Street Journal), Harnessing the Power of Technology to Fight Drug Cartels in Mexico (Washington Post), Diverting the Radicalization Track (Policy Review), Iran’s De Facto Opposition: Youth in Post-revolutionary Iran (SAIS Review), and Passive Revolution: Is Political Resistance Dead or Alive in Iran (Hoover Digest).
+His other books include Children of Jihad (Gotham, 2007), One Hundred Days of Silence: America and the Rwanda Genocide (Rowman & Littlefield, 2006), and the forthcoming The Accidental Presidents (Simon & Schuster).
+He is also coauthor with Eric Schmidt of “The Digital Disruption: Connectivity and the Diffusion of Power,” which appeared in Foreign Affairs just a few months before the Arab Spring.
+Among his additional publications are “The Future of Internet Freedom” (New York Times), “The Dark Side of the Digital Revolution” (Wall Street Journal), “Harnessing the Power of Technology to Fight Drug Cartels in Mexico” (Washington Post), “Diverting the Radicalization Track” (Policy Review), “Iran’s De Facto Opposition: Youth in Post-Revolutionary Iran” (SAIS Review), and “Passive Revolution: Is Political Resistance Dead or Alive in Iran” (Hoover Digest).